George Papagheorghe

 George Papagheorghe (born 22 June 1982, in Constanța) a.k.a.
 Jorge and at times GEØRGE is a Romanian singer, dancer and TV host, specially for the talent competition România dansează on Antena 1 starting 2013.

 Career

 Beginnings

-George Papagheorghe was born in Constanța on the Black Sea in an artistic family as his father was a well known celebrity performing in social gatherings, bars and at weddings in Macedonia.
+George Papagheorghe was born in Constanța on the Black Sea in an artistic family.
+His father was a well known celebrity performing in social gatherings, bars and at weddings in Macedonia.
 He performed at school while 11 in classical opera pieces accompanied by piano.
 After graduation, he specialized in management at Academia de Studii Economice in Bucarest.

 Musical career

 In band Cocktail

 He was cast by Media Pro Music when he was 20 to be in a musical band called Cocktail in 2002 with other members being Mihai Dăscălescu, Sandrina Agape, Raluca Coman, și Teodora Vasu and in 2003 took his band to the Romanian version of Popstars broadcast on Pro TV.
 They won the series with their song "Până-n zori" collecting 212 points.
 The band released the self-titled album Cocktail with the hit "Ei și ce" gaining them more popularity.
 The band also released the hit "Lumea-i a mea". and "Prietenii".
 The album was produced by Bogdan Popoiag, Dan Griober and Marius Moga.
 But facing financial difficulties and unstable political conditions in Romania, Cocktail folded in 2005.